 A set of tabs gives you access to the Layout views of your drawing.
-These are views that let you layout your drawing like a desktop publishing program.
+These are views that let you lay out your drawing as in a desktop publishing program.
 You'll learn about the Layout tabs in Chapter 7.
 The arrows to the left of the tabs let you navigate the tabs when there are more tabs than can fit in the window.
 The Command window can be moved and resized in a manner similar to toolbars.
 By default, the Command window is in its docked position, shown here.
 Let's practice using the coordinate readout and drawing cursor.